Reserves are sums of money an organisation accrues through a surplus which are kept aside.

 - General: uncommitted funds.

 It is now recognised as good practice for charities to have reserves as part of the risk management framework.
 Charities can maintain 3 - 6 months running costs as a free reserve with the potential for more for unforeseen circumstances or if the environment is particularly unstable.
-The Department of Finance and Personnel have worked with the voluntary and community sector to produce Guidance on Reserves.
-In Charity SORP trustees are required to report about the level of reserves they hold and the reserves policy.
+The Charity Commission for Northern Ireland has provided some guidance on reserves here.
+In Charity SORP Trustees are required to report about the level of reserves they hold and the reserves policy.